VeeamHub/veeam-cisco-intersight-workflows/README.md

 # Cisco Intersight Orchestration Sample Veeam Backup & Replication Workflows

 ## VeeamHub
-Veeamhub projects are community driven projects, and are not created by Veeam R&D nor validated by Veeam Q&A. They are maintained by community members which might be or not be Veeam employees.
+Veeamhub projects are community driven projects, and are ~~not~~ sometimes :wink: created by Veeam R&D nor validated by Veeam Q&A. They are maintained by community members which might be or not be Veeam employees.

 ## Distributed under MIT license
 Copyright (c) 2023 VeeamHub